realty

 With Maison Kyka, you’re supported by real estate professionals at every stage of your investment project:

-1. Real estate hunt : our project managers help you find and negotiate the selling price of the property of your dreams,
+1. Real estate hunt: our project managers help you find and negotiate the selling price of your dream property,

-4. Layout : we help you find and install the most suitable furniture for your project,
+4. Layout: we help you identify and install the most suitable furniture for your space,

-5. Resale : if you decide to resell your property, we are in the best position to help you maximize your added value.
-Photos, publication of ads, visits, Maison Kyka takes care of everything.
+5. Resale: if you ever decide to resell your property, we are in the best position to help you maximise your added value.
+Photos, listings, home tours: Maison Kyka takes care of everything.

 Answer a few questions and receive a personalized estimate for your real estate project